-3.4.2 The DCO shall instruct the Skater to select partial Sample Collection Equipment in accordance with Article D.4.4 of the International Standard for Testing and Investigation (ISTI).
+3.4.2 The DCO shall instruct the Skater to select partial Sample Collection Equipment in accordance with Appendix 1 (Article 1.4.3).

-3.4.3 The DCO shall then instruct the Skater to open the relevant equipment, pour the insufficient Sample into the new container (unless the Sample Collection Authority's procedures permit retention of the insufficient Sample in the original collection vessel) and seal it as directed by the DCO.
+3.4.3 The DCO shall then instruct the Skater to open the relevant equipment, pour the insufficient Sample into the new container (unless the Sample Collection Authority's procedures permit retention of the insufficient Sample in the original collection vessel) and seal it using a partial Sample sealing system as directed by the DCO.
 The DCO shall check, in full view of the Skater, that the container (or original collection vessel, if applicable) has been properly sealed.

-3.4.4 The DCO and the Skater shall check that the equipment code number and the volume and identity of the insufficient Sample are recorded accurately by the DCO on the Doping Control form.
-Either the Skater or the DCO shall retain control of the sealed partial Sample.
+3.4.4 The DCO shall record the partial Sample number and the volume of the insufficient Sample on the Doping Control Form and confirm its accuracy with the Skater.
+The DCO shall retain control of the sealed partial Sample.

 3.4.5 While waiting to provide an additional Sample, the Skater shall remain under continuous observation and be given the opportunity to hydrate.
+The DCO/Chaperone shall advise the Skater not to hydrate excessively, having in mind the requirement to provide a Sample with a Suitable Specific Gravity for Analysis.